Escobar, Paraguay

-Escobar is a town in Escobar District, Paraguarí Department of Paraguay, located some 14 km Paraguarí by Route Villarrica in Paraguarí.
+Escobar is a town in Paraguarí Department of Paraguay.
+It is located about 12 km from Paraguarí by Route Villarrica in Paraguarí.

 Etymology

 The town took this name in honor of President Gral.
 Patricio Escobar.
 He was one of the heroes of the Paraguayan War and president of Paraguay in the late 19th century.

 Before its founding by decree, was called "Yukeri."

 Weather

 The average temperature is 21 °C, the highest in 39 the summer and the lowest in winter, 2.

 Demography

 Escobar has a total of 8,815 inhabitants, of which 4,645 males and 4,170 females, according to estimates by the Directorate General of Statistics, Census and Surveys.

 Economy

 Mainly dedicated to agriculture: cotton, corn, bean, manioc, sugarcane, and sweet potato.

 Another economic activity is also cattle rising.